Pence to visit Missouri to talk about jobs

-Vice President Mike Pence is visiting Missouri Wednesday to tour an equipment and engine dealer and talk about job growth.
+Vice President Mike Pence plans to talk about job growth while visiting an equipment and engine dealer in Missouri.

-Pence will be joined by Missouri Gov. Eric Greitens at the Fabick Cat headquarters in Fenton, Missouri, outside of St. Louis.
-Pence will meet with workers, get a tour of the facility, and give a speech at 1:30 p.m., according to a release.
+Missouri Gov. Eric Greitens will join Pence on Wednesday at the Fabick Cat headquarters in Fenton, Missouri, outside of St. Louis.
+Pence will meet with workers, get a tour of the facility, and give a speech at 1:30 p.m.

 The vice president's remarks align with a push for labor reforms in the Republican-led Missouri legislature.
 On Feb.
 6, Greitens signed a bill banning mandatory union dues.
 Other pending bills range from proposed changes to the way minimum-wage requirements are calculated for public works projects to a ban on automatic paycheck-withdrawals for union dues without annual permission.